BTS break sparks debate on activism, military exemptions | Entertainment

 Jin, 29, is expected to enlist this year unless he receives an exemption.

-Military enlistment of members has always been a headache for HYBE; BTS once accounted for 90 percent of the label's profit.
-Currently, the group makes up 50 per cent-60 percent of the label's profit according to a report from eBest Investment & Securities.
+Military enlistment of members has always been a headache for HYBE; BTS once accounted for 90% of the label's profit.
+Currently, the group makes up 50%-60% of the label's profit according to a report from eBest Investment & Securities.

 Jumin Lee, the author of the book "Why Anti-Discrimination Law?" told the Associated Press that there's a dire need for the anti-discrimination law in the country.

+"BTS and their business folks know that speaking up in the US is profitable but doing the same back home would be more trouble than it's worth.
+So they don't," tweeted Lee after the band's visit to Washington.

+Despite that, Lee said the band's silence is understandable, stating that BTS would be met with "indifference at best and hostility at worst" from politicians if they did speak up.

-Some South Korean celebrities like singers Harisu and Ha: felt have been speaking out on touchy subjects such as the anti-discrimination law and feminism, despite backlashes.
+Some South Korean celebrities like singers Harisu and Hatfelt have been speaking out on touchy subjects such as the anti-discrimination law and feminism, despite backlashes.

 "So, although many idols might be politically conscious, they might choose not to discuss social issues," Jeong said.